 It’s not because I think the cat is going through a torturous time suffering from body image issues.
-It’s not entirely the fact that being overweight can become a factor in the onset of a number of feline medical issues like sugar diabetes, complications of the liver, arthritis, and skin conditions–some of which can also impair a cat’s natural ability to groom and maintain itself.
-(Putting it simply, if a cat can’t touch its toes, it can’t wash them.)
+It’s not the fact that being overweight can affect ta number of feline medical issues like diabetes, liver complications, arthritis, and skin conditions–some of which can also impair cats natural ability to groom and maintain themselves.
+(Putting it simply, if a cat can’t touch their toes, they can’t wash them.)

-No, it’s because I know that the root cause of the problem is the cat’s owner–and feline obesity says more about that owner than the cat.
+No, it’s because the root cause of the problem is the cat’s owner–and feline obesity says more about that owner than the cat.

-We all know that left to his or her own devices, our cats will happily munch through an entire bag of treats.
+We all know that left to their own devices, our cats will happily munch through an entire bag of treats.
 It’s why you don’t keep the cat treats next to the cat’s food bowl on the floor.
-So once you’ve adopted a cat, it’s up to you to step up and properly monitor its food.
+So once you’ve adopted a cat, it’s up to you to step up and properly monitor their food.

 Unfortunately, in my experience many cats are destined to become overweight the moment they’re adopted.

-A rescue cat is taken home and, because it was previously homeless or living in a tumultuous situation, it’s deemed okay to lavish it with treats and top up its food bowl once it’s scarfed its adorable little face.
+A rescue cat is taken home and, because they were previously homeless or living in a tumultuous situation, it’s deemed okay to lavish them with treats and top up their food bowl once they’ve scarfed their adorable little face full.

-“She’s had a bad life before, I just want her to be happy; I know she’s put on a bit of weight but she deserves it,” is a refrain that’s said more often than it ever should be.
+“She had a bad life before.
+I just want her to be happy.
+I know she’s put on a bit of weight but she deserves it,” is a refrain that’s said too often.

 This predicament is exacerbated in the case of indoor cats.
-(I’m a strong advocate that, at least in a large city, cats should most definitely be kept safely behind window panes and closed doors.)
+(I’m a strong advocate that, at least in large cities, cats should be safely behind window panes and closed doors.)

-While felines are amazingly low-maintenance pets in one sense, you as your cat’s guardian have a duty to make sure it stays active and interested in the enclosed world around it.
-Sure, sometimes after a long day the idea of trying to entice the cat into a play session can seem exhausting, but too much food and zero exercise is a bad combination.
+While felines are independent, low-maintenance pets in a sense, you as your cat’s guardian have a duty to make sure they stay active and interested in the enclosed world around them.
+Sure, sometimes after a long day, the idea of trying to entice the cat into a play session can seem exhausting, but too much food and zero exercise is a bad combination.

 I remember once suffering through a brief roommate situation with a person who had two exceptionally plump indoor cats.